Things You Must Do to Prepare For The Coldest Winter In Decades

 If you or someone in your household has medical problems and live in an isolated area, have a game plan for bad weather.
 Know ahead of time if you can stay with friends or family who live closer to emergency services

 Also, prepare your home.
 Those with generators should make sure they are filled with fresh fuel and tested before winter arrives.
-Make sure that you call a Melbourne area expert if you suspect that your heating systems in Melbourne might have issues.
+Make sure that you call a Melbourne area expert if you suspect that your heating system might have issues.
 Stock up on blankets, water, and non perishable food.
 Make sure that the household first aid kit has all necessary medicines and supplies in case of injury or illness.

 Winter can bring fun, natural beauty, and, best of all, unexpected days off.
 With proper preparation, it does not have to also bring astronomical energy bills, water pipe issues, or other pesky problems.